 |Nikon D3400« »||optical||n||3.0||921||fixed||n||4000||5.0||Y||n|

 |Olympus E-M10 II« »||2360||n||3.0||1040||tilting||Y||4000||8.0||Y||Y|

 |Olympus E-M5« »||1440||n||3.0||610||tilting||Y||4000||9.0||n||Y|

 Both the D500 and the E-M5 II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The E-M5 II replaced the earlier Olympus E-M5, while the D500 followed on from the Nikon D300S.

 So what conclusions can be drawn?
-Is the Nikon D500 better than the Olympus E-M5 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Nikon D500 and the Olympus E-M5 II?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.7 vs 15.9MP) with a 16% higher linear resolution.